Published September 13, 2021

-UB is among a number of public universities that are members of the prestigious Association of American Universities (AAU) included in the ranking.
-Other AAU public universities ranked by U.S. News for 2020 include University of California, Berkeley; University of Michigan; The Ohio State University; Indiana University Bloomington; Michigan State; Penn State; University of Wisconsin-Madison; University of North Carolina, Chapel Hill; Purdue; and Rutgers.
+UB is one of a number of public universities from the prestigious Association of American Universities (AAU) that are highly ranked.
+Others include University of California, Berkeley; University of Michigan; The Ohio State University; Indiana University, Bloomington; Michigan State; Penn State; University of Wisconsin-Madison; University of North Carolina, Chapel Hill; Purdue; and Rutgers.